What to Do Before Detox

 The following describes these steps in greater detail to help the individual get ready for drug detox and treatment.

 One of the greatest tools an individual can have during detox is support from friends and family.
 This kind of support can provide cheerleading and positive reinforcement even if things get tough during detox and subsequent treatment.
-As described by Psych Central, it is often the support of family and friends that helps the individual make a decision to seek and stick with addiction treatment, which can result in a greater chance of achieving and sustaining recovery.
+It is often the support of family and friends that helps the individual make a decision to seek and stick with addiction treatment, which can result in a greater chance of achieving and sustaining recovery.

 For this reason, it is important for the individual to gather support from loved ones and to be willing to draw on that support as needed.
 In addition, the individual should coordinate with a work manager or other trusted leader who can help the individual schedule a leave of absence or otherwise deal with the effects that going through detox can have on the job.